top of page

 "What" = The statements involved in the discourse.
 Visualized by a Tree of Disagreement.

 “Who” = The actor providing each statement.
-Visualized by an Actor-Arguments Table, which shows where actors diverge or converge on an issue.
+Visualized by an Actor-Arguments Table, which shows where actors share or diverge in argument statements.

-“How” = How actors are connected within the controversy.
+“How” = How actors are connected within the controversy network.
+The Actor-Network Diagram shows clusters and isolations of actors.

-“When” = The Timeline of the Controversy.
-This tracks changes and developments over time. (e.g. new technologies or policy changes).
+“When” = The Timeline of the Controversy tracks changes and developments over time (e.g. new technologies or policy changes).

 Controversy Map

-“Where” = Where does this controversy take place?
+“Where” = Where this controversy takes place on a bigger scale.

 bottom of page